rgiles115/nextjs-health/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This project is a Next.js web application, initially created with create-next-app and developed further with the assistance of ChatGPT to test whether it could produce a reletively complex software product.
+It integrates, via OAuth, Strava and Oura APIs to fetch user's activity and health data, then utilizes OpenAI's API for advanced data analysis, resembling the insights of a professional coach.

 ## Getting Started

+# Prerequisites

+Before running the application, you need to register your app with Strava and Oura to obtain authentication credentials.
+Additionally, an OpenAI API Key is required.

+Strava Registration: Visit the [Strava Developers](https://developers.strava.com/) page to register your application.
+Oura Registration: Go to the [Oura Developers Portal](https://cloud.ouraring.com/v2/docs) to get your credentials.
+OpenAI API Key: Obtain an API key from [OpenAI](https://openai.com/product).

 Register your app with Strava and Oura, and copy the Auth details.

-Add these fields to you env file.
-STRAVA_CLIENT_ID
-STRAVA_CLIENT_SECRET
-STRAVA_REDIRECT_URI
-OURA_CLIENT_ID
-OURA_CLIENT_SECRET
-OURA_REDIRECT_URI

-First, run the development server:
+You will also need an OpenAI API Key.

+# Environment Setup

+Create a .env file in the root directory and add the following fields:
+STRAVA_CLIENT_ID=your_strava_client_id
+STRAVA_CLIENT_SECRET=your_strava_client_secret
+STRAVA_REDIRECT_URI=your_strava_redirect_uri
+OURA_CLIENT_ID=your_oura_client_id
+OURA_CLIENT_SECRET=your_oura_client_secret
+OURA_REDIRECT_URI=your_oura_redirect_uri
+OPENAI_SECRET=your_openai_api_key

+# Running the Development Server

+To start the development server, run one of the following commands:

 ```bash
 npm run dev